yhc3l-java/websocket-angular-textarea/README.md

 node index.js
 ```
 Open a couple of browsers and surf to http://localhost:8080 .
 The text area should sync between the two browsers.

+# websocket server

+Code to the server is in index.js

+# angularjs client

+Code for the client is in the public folder.